15532th/avtdl/PLUGINS.md

 #### Entity configuration options:
 * `name`: name of a specific entity.
-Used to reference it in `Chains` section.
+Used to reference it in `chains` section.
 Must be unique within a plugin.
 Required.
 * `url`: webhook url.
 Required.
 #####
 * `timezone`: takes timezone name from <https://en.wikipedia.org/wiki/List_of_tz_database_time_zones> (or OS settings if omitted), converts record fields containing date and time to this timezone.
 Not required.